 For the majority of customers, though, a three-foot long strip of paper coupons at checkout, or the occasional 20% discount email offer is no longer enough to drive sales or repeat visits.
 Consumers today expect personal relevance, not transactional prompts.
 As a result, brands need to revamp loyalty programs so they can create a more personal connection with their customers.

 By improving loyalty programs, brands can understand customers as individuals – from their purchase patterns to likes, dislikes, motivations and other factors.
 With those insights, brands can then deliver offers and rewards that are more relevant because they appeal uniquely to each consumer.
 This customer-centric approach allows brands to leverage 1:1 personalization that will result in deeper, more valuable bonds with customers and a greater lifetime value.

-If you’re looking to revamp your loyalty program to put a focus on building stronger relationship with your customers, Formation has a five-step plan that can help you kickstart your efforts:
+If you’re looking to increase the loyalty of your customers, Formation has a five-step plan that can help you kickstart your efforts:

 Executive leadership is a prerequisite for becoming customer-centric.
 Identify goals and objectives for upleveling your customer loyalty program that center on marketing, and are tied to larger business goals.
 These goals can include increasing revenue by a specific percentage over time, or growing the number of visits by customers or the amount they purchase.

 Don’t bite off more than you can chew.
 Trying to implement a new way of engaging and rewarding customers can seem overwhelming if you attempt to transform all aspects of your organization at once.
 Focus on one aspect of your business will enable you to test ideas and achieve results, thereby creating momentum for greater organizational change.